kimdo7/isQED/README.md

 > For example:
 >   git push -u origin signin

-## Pull Request from your branch to Master.
+## Pull Request from your branch to Master

 9. Create a pull request between your branch-name and master.
 	* Go to https://github.com/kimdo7/isQED/compare